pypsa-meets-earth/pypsa-earth/doc/user-guide/rules-reference/download-and-filter/retrieve-emissions.md

 The `retrieve_emissions` rule downloads the EDGAR v6.0 CO2 emissions dataset used by the workflow to automatically derive electricity-sector CO2 limits.

-It retrieves the EDGAR archive from the Joint Research Centre open-data server, stores the downloaded ZIP file under `data/co2_emissions/`, and unpacks the Excel workbook consumed by `build_co2_emissions`.
+EDGAR archive was created by the Joint Research Centre and is downloaded as zip file and placed under `data/co2_emissions/`.
+After that it is unpacked into the Excel workbook used as an input by `build_co2_emissions`.

 This rule is active when `electricity.automatic_emission` is enabled.